-2. Measure the height from the center of your headlamp to the ground and mark an 8 foot height (a piece of masking tape works well).
+2. Measure the height from the center of your headlamp to the ground and mark an 8 foot (2.4 meter) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well).